Herman B. DeCell

 Herman Brister DeCell (1924–1986) was a lawyer and politician in Mississippi.
 He served in the Mississippi Senate from 1959 to 1979.

 He was born in Yazoo City and lived there as an adult.
 He was a partner at Henry, Barbour, DeCell and Bridgforth.

 He wrote and article about federal crop insurance.

 He was endorsed by the Holmes County Herald in 1975.
+He was appointed to the Mississippi State Sovereignty Commission, a state agency established to fight for segregation after the U.S. Supreme Court Brown vs. Board of Education decision requiring school integration.

 He gave an oral interview in 1997.